 4. Strengths and weaknesses¶

 To wrap up the first paragraphs of your review, list both the strengths and weaknesses of the manuscript as a whole.
 Systematically discussing both pros and cons is usually a good strategy: if you liked the paper, it reminds you to try to look for its downsides, and conversely.
+Make sure you don't skip the strengths in the process: spelling out what the paper does well signals to the authors what to preserve, and helps you calibrate your own assessment.

 5. Numbered list of comments¶

 Now that the first overview paragraphs are written down, we can jump into less structured and more specific comments on the work.
 This part is a more direct address to the authors, as the area chairs or editors are more likely to focus on the overview.
+Take individual questions and comments you had on specific parts of the manuscript, and list them sequentially as a numbered list.

 Good practices¶